awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 For more information about ALTER DISTSYLE and DISTKEY, see [ALTER TABLE](r_ALTER_TABLE.md)\.

 **Note**
-Currently, Advisor recommendations are only generated for tables without sort keys\.
 The absence of recommendations does not necessarily imply that the current distribution styles are the most appropriate\.
 Instead, Advisor refrains from recommendations when there is not enough data or the expected benefit of redistribution is small\.
 Advisor recommendations apply to a particular table and don't necessarily apply to a table that contains a column with the same name\.
 Tables that share a column name can still have different characteristics for those columns unless data inside the tables is the same\.
 If you see recommendations for staging tables that are created or dropped by ETL jobs, modify your ETL processes to use the Advisor recommended distribution keys\.